Can European cities lead on climate action? – DW – 09/10/2024

 Free public transport for youth in Porto

-In Porto, Portugal, changing attitudes towards public transport is a big focus, explained Filipe Araujo, the city's vice-president responsible for the environment and climate transition office.
+In Porto, a coastal city in northwest Portugal, changing attitudes towards public transport is a big focus, explained Filipe Araujo, the city's vice-president responsible for the environment and climate transition office.
 Transport makes up 40% of the city's emissions.

 Araujo said the biggest investments over coming years will be in mobility, including expanding the metro system with two new lines and making 40% of public buses electric by 2027.